 The degree of freedom of the chip configuration is predefined by Infineon Technologies AG and made available via the order tool.
 Beside predefined fix TOE configurations, which can be ordered as usual, this TOE implements optionally the so called Billing-Per-Use (BPU) ability, also as order option.
-If offered, this solution enables the user to tailor a product on stock himself to the required configuration.
+If offered, this solution enables the user to tailor a product on stock himself to the required configuration - project by project.
+The blocking information can be modified by the users applying specific APDUs.
+Once final locking is done, further modifications are disabled.